DataDog/integrations-core/ambari/README.md

 [Run the Agent's status subcommand][4] and look for `ambari` under the Checks section.

-## Data Collected

-If host metrics collection is enabled with `collect_host_metrics` this integration collects for every host in every cluster the following system metrics:

-* boottime
-* cpu
-* disk
-* memory
-* load
-* network
-* process

-If service metrics collection is enabled with `collect_service_metrics` this integration collects for each whitelisted service component the metrics with headers in the white list.

 ### Metrics

-If host metrics collection is enabled with `collect_host_metrics` this integration will collect for every host in every cluster the following system metrics:
+This integration collects for every host in every cluster the following system metrics:

 * boottime
 * cpu